Grabenkind/OpenProductManager/DOC/Documentation.md

 Now the product management menu should be open. *(Image 3)*

 ![Image 3](IMG/3.png)
-*Image 3: Product Management Menu opens*
+*Image 3: Product management menu opens*

 to add a product, enter "add" (without quotation marks) and confirm with the Enter key.
 Now you are asked to enter the properties of the product.